 Be honest, positive, and frame your response in a way that includes the job you are interviewing for.

-If asked this question on an interview, remember to keep it positive, promote yourself and your accomplishments, and follow the old adage of “if you can’t say something nice, don’t say anything at all.”
+If asked why do you want to leave your current job, remember to keep it positive, promote yourself and your accomplishments, and follow the old adage of “if you can’t say something nice, don’t say anything at all.”

 Answering the Common Job Interview Questions: